nanakordie4/operating-room-assistance-/README.md

 The Bad Ethernet has more delays, jitter, and a smaller queue size.
-The Good ethernet has no jitter a bigger queue size and a smaller delay.
+The Good ethernet has no jitter, a bigger queue size, and a smaller delay.
 Once these steps have been taken you can go back to